-1) Article for discussion: At least once during the semester, each student will find one article (newspaper, journal, magazine, website posting, etc.) on the session topic for discussion in class.
-By midnight the Saturday before class, please send to me via email a) the article as a PDF and b) 2-3 questions for the class to discuss, so I can distribute them for everyone to read before class.
+- 1) Article for discussion: At least once during the semester, each student will find one article (newspaper, journal, magazine, website posting, etc.) on the session topic for discussion in class.
+Please send the article to me as a PDF via email by midnight the Saturday before class so I can distribute it for everyone to read before class.
+Please also send me 2-3 questions for the class to discuss.
 Be prepared to lead a 15-minute discussion of the article and your discussion questions in class, starting with a brief summary of the article and how it relates to that week's topic.
 Graduate students also must create a short slide presentation summarizing their article and how it relates to their research interest, and must send their slide presentations to me by midnight the day before class.
-Late penalties for all submissions apply (see deadlines below).

-2. Semester project and interim assignments: The overall assignment is to examine a) how a particular city, county, state, or country determines its energy portfolio (the balance of energy supply sources and demand-side measures); b) how the city, state, or country can attain the optimal energy portfolio, considering any challenges, and c) the role of the 3 E's and the 3 P's in determining how the area achieved its current energy profile, and how it can achieve the profile you think would be best.
+Late penalties for all submissions apply (see deadlines below). - 2.
+Semester project and interim assignments: The overall assignment is to examine a) how a particular city, county, state, or country determines its energy portfolio (the balance of energy supply sources and demand-side measures); b) how the city, state, or country can attain the optimal energy portfolio, considering any challenges, and c) the role of the 3 E's and the 3 P's in determining how the area achieved its current energy profile, and how it can achieve the profile you think would be best.
 Graduate students also will add an individualized section that examines how their particular research interests affect or are affected by energy transitions.
 Examples include social entrepreneurship, food and/or water security, land use, and environmental ethics.